Gay Budapest, the charismatic capital of Hungary, offers plenty of hidden delights for LGBT travelers no matter where their interests lie…

 Gay Clubs & Gay Parties in Budapest

-- AlterEgo – The biggest gay club in Budapest with two epic dance floor, four bars, and nightly drink specials.
-Only open Friday and Saturday night, try to arrive before midnight to see the fabulous drag show hosted by Lady Dömper.
-Different themes, parties, and music most weekends check their Facebook page in advance to see what is going on.
+The biggest gay club in Budapest with two epic dance floors, four bars, and nightly drink specials.
+Only open Friday and Saturday nights; try to arrive before midnight to see the fabulous drag show hosted by Lady Dömper.
+Different themes, parties, and music most weekends.
+Check their Facebook page in advance to see what is going on.
 The only gay club in Budapest so far, but luckily it is always amazing!

-- Garçons – The hottest monthly gay party in Budapest attracting only the most beautiful men.
+The hottest monthly gay party in Budapest attracts only the most beautiful men.
 We are talking celebrities, models, the Insta-famous and plenty of guys who just want to show off.
 Still, this ultra-glamorous night has taken Budapest by storm and brought a new era of chic clubbing to the city…This is one event worth planning an entire trip to Gay Budapest around…

-- OMOH – A underground gay event for lovers of techno music held every two weeks in various venues around Budapest.
+An underground gay event for lovers of techno music is held every two weeks in various venues around Budapest.

-- HELLO @ Toldi Mozi – The ultimate gay pop party in Budapest, this Funny and trashy pop night for is for Queers, Barbie Dolls, Aliens, lesbians and all their friends!!!
+The ultimate gay pop party in Budapest, this Funny and trashy pop night is for Queers, Barbie Dolls, Aliens, lesbians and all their friends!!!
 Normally held in the expansive Toldi Mozi theatre, this queer takeover makes for one epic night!

 Cruising & Gay Saunas Budapest

-- Szauna 69 – A relaxing sauna with plenty of younger guys on Thursday (“youngsters’ day”) and Sunday evenings, otherwise mostly older guys.
-Inside you will find a ‘Finnish’ sauna (we still prefer those Helsinki…), steam room, hot tub, private rooms, solarium, WiFi and a café / bar.
+A relaxing sauna with plenty of younger guys on Thursday (“youngsters’ day”) and Sunday evenings, otherwise mostly older guys.
+Inside, you will find a ‘Finnish’ sauna (we still prefer those in Helsinki…), a steam room, a hot tub, private rooms, a solarium, WiFi and a café / bar.
 We also enjoyed some of the best male massages in Budapest here.

-- Coxx Club – A huge hardcore cruise lounge and fetish bar that is likely to fulfill all your naughty Hungarian fantasies.
-Three separate bars with plenty of fun areas including a dark room, sling, glory hole, porn room, prison cell and more.
-Free entry but minimum consumption applies.
-Very modern but the Coxx Club owner and staff can be quite rude.
+A huge hardcore cruise lounge and fetish bar that is likely to fulfill all your naughty Hungarian fantasies.
+Three separate bars with plenty of fun areas, including a dark room, sling, glory hole, porn room, prison cell and more.
+Free entry, but minimum consumption applies.
+Very modern, but the Coxx Club owner and staff can be quite rude.